tmykhalevych/simple-tcp-chat/README.md

 [ROOM] New participant joined the room.
 Welcome @Admin I'm gonna kick vlad
 @kick vlad
 [ROOM] Participant @vlad has been kicked from the room.
-Good bye.
+Goodbye.
 ```